| return to the project page

 All workers go home

 Every project will cost something and you need to discuss those costs in your plan.
 Provide a list of all materials, tools, supplies, etc. with a cost of each.
-This information may be part of your list of materials/supplies.
+This information may be shown on your list of materials/supplies.
 If items are loaned or donated, state so.
-Remember to include any fees (e.g. city dump fees) in your cost estimate.
+Remember to include any fees (e.g. building permit fees, city dump fees, etc.) in your cost estimate.

 Once you have determined how much the project is going to cost, you must find the money to pay for it.
-You may consider several sources for funding, including the organization for whom you are doing the project, donations from others, from your allowance, or any other legitimate source.
+You may consider several sources for funding, including the organization for which you are doing the project, donations from others, from your allowance, from your parents, or any other legitimate source.
 While your project MAY NOT BE A FUNDRAISER, you may conduct fundraising activities, if necessary, to finance the supplies and materials needed for your project.
-Obtaining the funds to do the project is your responsibility, don't assume that someone will cover cost until you have asked them.
+Obtaining the funds to do the project is your responsibility; don't assume that someone will cover cost until you have asked them.

 A major part in any project, whether for Scouts, church, community, or a business, is funding.
 If you cannot come up with all the money you need, look at reducing the cost to get within your budget.
 You may even find that the project is too expensive and you will have to choose another one.

-One last financial point to consider -- since your project must benefit a not-for-profit organization, see if the organization has an exemption from state sales taxes.
+One last financial point to consider – since your project must benefit a not-for-profit organization, see if the organization has an exemption from state sales taxes.
 If so, find out how to take advantage of this savings before you go to buy your materials.
 This may help you stay within your budget.
-If they are not tax exempt, then don't forget to include the sales tax in your budget plan.
+If they are not tax exempt, then don't forget to include the sales tax (normally 6 to 8%) in your budget plan.

-Boy Scout policy requires at least two adult leaders be present at all times during any Scouting activity.
-At least one of them must have 'Youth Protection' certification.
+Boy Scout policy (Guide to Safe Scouting, p.
+4) states: “Two registered adult leaders, or one registered adult and a parent of a participating Scout, one of who must be at least 21 years of age or older, are required for all trips or outings.”
 It is your responsibility to ensure that this policy is followed.
-Don't assume that the right people will just 'be there' -- arrange, in advance, for them to be there.
+Don't assume that the required adults and leaders will just 'be there' – arrange, in advance, for them to be there.
 You should state how you will ensure this in your plan.
 Without the proper adult supervision, you will not be able to work your project.

 Work Site